 |Position:||Associate Head Coach|

-In three seasons as an assistant coach and associate head coach for the Cal men's swimming and diving team, Yuri Suguiyama has been instrumental in the Bears' success, helping David Durden’s squad to the NCAA team championship in 2014 and runner-up finishes in 2013 and 2015.
+In four seasons as an assistant coach and associate head coach for the Cal men's swimming and diving team, Yuri Suguiyama has been instrumental in the Bears' success, helping David Durden’s squad to the NCAA team championship in 2014 and runner-up finishes in 2013, 2015 and 2016.
 For his outstanding work during the 2013-14 campaign, Suguiyama was named the College Swimming Coaches Association of America’s Assistant Coach of the Year.

 In addition to his duties at Cal, Suguiyama served on Team USA coaching staffs at the 2014 Pan Pacific Championships in Gold Coast, Australia and the 2015 World University Games in Gwangju, South Korea where Josh Prenot won gold in the 200m IM and 200m Breast; Jacob Pebley won gold in the 200m Back; and Seth Stubblefield won gold as a member of the 400m Freestyle relay.